-In a nutshell, the authorisation for the setting up of an AIF must be filed with the CMVM.
-In requesting such authorisation, the relevant AIF's manager must provide the CMVM with the AIF's documentation, notably the Key Investor Information Document (KIID) and the full prospectus of the AIF (if applicable), which must also include the AIF's regulation.
+The procedure aiming at setting up an AIF must be filed with the CMVM.
+The AIF's manager must provide the CMVM with the AIF's relevant documentation, notably the Key Investor Information Document (KIID) or the information document addressed to professional investors, the full prospectus of the AIF and/or the AIF's management rules and regulations, as applicable.